Ylianst/HTCommander/README.md

 - [Terminal support](https://github.com/Ylianst/HTCommander/blob/main/docs/Terminal.md).
 Use the terminal to communicate in packet modes with other stations, users or BBS'es.
 - [BBS support](https://github.com/Ylianst/HTCommander/blob/main/docs/BBS.md).
 Built-in support for a BBS.
 Right now it's basic with WInLink and a text adventure game.
 Route emails and challenge your friends to get a high score over packet radio.
 - [Packet Capture](https://github.com/Ylianst/HTCommander/blob/main/docs/Capture.md).
 Use this application to capture and decode packets with the built-in packet capture feature.
-- [Speech-to-Text support](https://github.com/Ylianst/HTCommander/blob/main/docs/Voice.md).
-DeepSpeech integration will attempt to convert audio to text in real-time.

 ### Installation

-Download the [MSI Installer](https://github.com/Ylianst/HTCommander/raw/refs/heads/main/releases/HTCommander-0.19.msi) or just [download the zip file](https://github.com/Ylianst/HTCommander/raw/refs/heads/main/releases/HTCommander-0.19.zip), extract and run.
+Download the [MSI Installer](https://github.com/Ylianst/HTCommander/raw/refs/heads/main/releases/HTCommander-0.21.msi) or just [download the zip file](https://github.com/Ylianst/HTCommander/raw/refs/heads/main/releases/HTCommander-0.21.zip), extract and run.
 Except for Open Street Map data, this tool does not access the internet.
 Pair your radio to your computer and run the application.
 If your computer does not have Bluetooth, you can get a inexpensive Bluetooth USB dongle.
 Make sure Bluetooth LE is supported.
 Pairing can be a bit tricky, you have to pair TWO Bluetooth devices in quick succession, [Bluetooth pairing instructions here](https://github.com/Ylianst/HTCommander/blob/main/docs/Paring.md).

 ### Credits